Healthy foods included in a ketogenic diet

 • Fatty fish like salmon, sardines, and mackerel

-all promote healthy skin cell production and make up a big part of the keto diet.
+All promote healthy skin cell production and make up a big part of the keto diet.

 But it’s worth pointing out the negatives of this diet too…